 Register for one of our fun, interactive cooking classes!
 All classes are held in the Can-Do Kitchen (511 Harrison St).
-Values Program classes are $5 each; all other classes are $20 per adult, kids come free.
+All classes are $25 per adult, kids 12-17 come free with adult.
 And come hungry!
 In our classes, you’ll always eat well.
-Space is limited, so please sign up today with a friendly PFC cashier!
+Space is limited, so please sign up today with a friendly PFC cashier.

 Volunteers are what make co-ops great, and we believe we've got some of the best volunteers in the country!
 If you've applied to volunteer at People's, you'll first need to attend an orientation session, where we'll make sure you have everything you need to join our all-star team.
 Please RSVP with our volunteer coordinator today!
 To learn more about becoming a volunteer, check out our Help Out page.

 COOPERATIVE CAFÉ: THRIVING IN THE NEW COMPETITIVE LANDSCAPE

 PFC is organizing a day trip to Ann Arbor for this year’s regional Cooperative Café!
 The Co-op Cafe provides a day of highly interactive and engaging strategic conversations designed to build shared understanding and alignment within and between our regional food co-ops.
 Cafe conversations focus on competition and co-ops: Thriving in the New Competitive Landscape.
 PFC board and staff members will be coming along!
 Light breakfast, lunch and snacks are provided.

 People’s Food Co-op is able to cover the cost of attendance for the first 5 owners who register by emailing Chris Moore.
 Any registrants beyond the first five may attend at a cost of $60 to cover meals and materials.

 PFC BOARD MEETINGMonday, November 2, 7-9pm – 525 E. Kalamazoo Ave, Kalamazoo